foundryvtt/dnd5e/wiki/Active-Effect-Guide.md

 ### Give a bonus to all speeds
-E.g. An Feature or Spell which increases all movement speeds by a certain amount.
+E.g. A Feature or Spell which increases all movement speeds by a certain amount.

 | Attribute Key                      | Change Mode | Effect Value | Roll Data? |
 | ---------------------------------- | ----------- | ------------ | ---------- |